Olive (Tree)

 Allergy Symptoms

-Olive pollen is a significant allergen, particularly in Mediterranean regions, and commonly causes:
+Olive pollen is a significant allergen, especially in Mediterranean regions:

 • Sneezing and runny or congested nose